Excel VBA PowerPoint

-The beauty of VBA is that we can reference other Microsoft products like “Microsoft Word” and “Microsoft PowerPoint”.
+The beauty of VBA is that we can reference other Microsoft products like “Microsoft Word” and “Microsoft PowerPoint.”
 We usually create reports in excel and then create PowerPoint presentations.
 All the excel users usually spend a considerable amount of time to prepare the presentation from excel data and reports.
-If you are spending a considerable amount of time to prepare powerpoint presentations this article will show you how to create power point presentation from excel itself using VBA Coding.
+If you are spending a considerable amount of time preparing PowerPoint presentations, this tutorial will show you how to create a PowerPoint presentation from excel itself using VBA Coding.

 Step 1: Open VBA Editor and then, Go to Tools and References.

-Usually, from excel we prepare presentations based on charts and interpretation of the charts.
-So for this purpose, I have created some simple charts and interpretation in the same worksheet.
+Usually, from excel, we prepare presentations based on charts and interpretation of the charts.
+So for this purpose, I have created some simple excel charts and interpretations in the same worksheet.

-Step 4: Start the VBA subprocedure.
-Now to access VBA PowerPoint we have already enabled PowerPoint object model in the earlier steps, now to access this we need to declare the variable as PowerPoint.Application.
+Step 1: Start the subroutine in VBA.
+Now to access PowerPoint, we have already enabled the PowerPoint object model in the earlier steps, now.
+To access this, we need to declare the variable as PowerPoint.Application.

 Sub PPT_Example() Dim PPApp As PowerPoint.Application End Sub

-Step 5: Not to add the presentation to the VBA PowerPoint we need to declare a variable as PowerPoint.Presentation.
+Step 2: To add the presentation to PowerPoint, we need to declare a variable as PowerPoint.Presentation.

 Dim PPPresentation As PowerPoint.Presentation

-Step 6: After adding the presentation to the PowerPoint we need to add Slide.
+Step 3: After adding the presentation to the PowerPoint, we need to add Slide.
 To declare the variable as PowerPoint.Slide

 Dim PPSlide As PowerPoint.Slide

-Step 7: Once the slide is added to the PowerPoint we need to make use of shapes in the PowerPoint i.e. text boxes.
+Step 4: Once the slide is added to the PowerPoint, we need to make use of shapes in the PowerPoint, i.e., text boxes.
 To declare a variable as PowerPoint.Shape

 Dim PPShape As PowerPoint.Shape

-Step 8: Now to access all the charts in the worksheet we need to declare the variable as Excel.ChartObjects.
+Step 5: Now, to access all the charts in the worksheet, we need to declare the variable as Excel.ChartObjects.

 Dim PPCharts As Excel.ChartObject

-Step 9: Now we need to launch the PowerPoint from excel.
-Since PowerPoint is an external object we need to set this as a new power point.
+Step 6: Now, we need to launch the PowerPoint from excel.
+Since it is an external object, we need to set this as a new PowerPoint.

 Set PPApp = New PowerPoint.Application